 Find a Licensed Contractor at WorkSafeBc

-The employers listed on the WorkSafe BC site above have successfully fulfilled specific criteria, showcasing their dedication to ensuring their workers are certified and maintain strict adherence to safety standards.
+The employers listed on the WorkSafe BC site above have successfully fulfilled specific criteria,

 These legislative changes also granted WorkSafeBC the authority to establish and manage the licensing and certification regime.
 These changes aim to strengthen regulations and address the historical lack of a comprehensive licensing and training system in British Columbia.